davidelbeze/v2midi_polishing/MIDIvideo_dataset/README.md

    - Demonstrates different video outputs, ranging in resolution and visual styles.
    - Includes MP3 exports of MIDI files for quick reference and playback.

+## Dataset Specifications

+While the examples folder provides videos in various resolutions and styles, our final MIDIvideo dataset used for training the initial V2MIDI models is standardized at 256x256 resolution.

 ## Usage

-1. Begin by using the **MIDI2ParseqDeforum** scripts to generate configurations.
+1. Begin by using the **MIDI2ParseqDeforum** scripts to generate configurations from a dataset of MIDI files.
 2. Then, run the **video_generation** scripts to create synchronized video outputs.
-3. Refer to the **examples** folder for inspiration and to see the outputs in action.
+3. Check the **examples** folder for inspiration and to see the outputs in action.

-## Dataset Specifications

-While the examples folder provides videos in various resolutions and styles, the final MIDIvideo dataset used for training the V2MIDI model is standardized at 256x256 resolution for consistency.

 ## Getting Started